 Several of the writers at The Grit and Grace Project have walked this life reality.
 Through their writings, they have shared their stories, revealed their hearts, and offered a glimpse into the world that suicide ushers.
-The stories told, the insights given can bring healing to hearts that share the pain, and provide understanding to others.
+The stories told and the insights given can bring healing to hearts that share the pain and provide understanding to others.

-If you are dealing with suicide, know someone who is contemplating it or want to understand a little better to love those who live through this well we think these will help.
-Cry with us, walk with us and find hope even in the heartbreak of life.
+If you are dealing with suicide, know someone who is contemplating it, or want to understand how to better love those who live through this, we think these will help.
+Cry with us, walk with us, and find hope even in the heartbreak of life.

 By: Amanda-Lee Pitzer

 For more hope and encouragement, listen to this podcast episode from This Grit and Grace Life: What Are the Unexpected Gifts of Depression?
 With Melissa Maimone – 095